 “The touchscreen is semi-broken; the warped surface makes touches and taps virtually unresponsive, especially when tapping things in a list like inside the Settings app.”

 So far, Motorola did not respond to his accusations and we can only speculate what might have caused this issue.

-A Samsung user posted a similar picture with the Galaxy Z Flip and speculated the cold weather might be a culprit for the screen cracks, which could apply to the Razr as well.
+A Samsung user posted a similar picture with the Galaxy Z Flip and speculated that the cold weather might have been a culprit for the screen cracks, which could apply to the Razr as well.

 Images credit: Input